Underknowledge/underknowledge.puppeteer-homeassistant/README.md

 When you want to follow on,
 Search on the web for something like `Kindle ssh access` and I bet you'll find a lot of resources to set up your Reader that way.  the [Mobileread Forum](https://www.mobileread.com) is cind of the main hub for kindle personilasation.

+If you want to see a feature, I am open to pull requests.
+Or open a issue.
+While I'm time wise very limited, I'll leave it with a maybe

 # Setup
 You just build the container by yourself.